PiggyAwesome/useless/README.md

-Yo mamma so fat she don't fit in this joke
+Yo mamma so fat the last time she saw 90210 was on a scale